-For Marc Jacobs every little thing he does for Louis Vuitton these days is one last thing for the brand.
+For Marc Jacobs, every little thing he does for Louis Vuitton these days is one last thing for the brand.
 With today’s unveiling of Louis Vuitton spring/summer 2014 advertising campaign he crossed off one of major to do jobs for the fashion house.
-For his last hurrah Jacobs gathered some of his favorite muses that includes grande dame in French fashion Catherine Deneuve, occasional design collaborator Sofia Coppola, super model Gisele Bündchen, Fan Bingbing, Edie Campbell and Caroline de Maigret for the print advertising campaign.
+For his last hurrah, Jacobs gathered some of his favorite muses that include grande dame in French fashion Catherine Deneuve, occasional design collaborator Sofia Coppola, super model Gisele Bündchen, Fan Bingbing, Edie Campbell and Caroline de Maigret for the print advertising campaign.

 Jacobs will be succeeded at Louis Vuitton by Nicolas Ghesquiere who was with Balenciaga until last year.
 Marc spoke glowingly about Nicolas earlier in the month saying “He is a brilliant designer and he’ll do something completely different.”